 Zesting is peeling only the skin of the citrus fruit without the white flesh, referred to as pith.
 The skin also contains aromatic oils and is an excellent addition to recipes to intensify the flavors of a dish.

-A fine grater is the most convenient way to obtain the zest of the citrus fruit, usually referred to as zester or a Microplane—more about zesting.
+A fine grater is the most convenient way to obtain the zest of the citrus fruit, usually referred to as a zester or a Microplane—more about zesting.

-"Al dente" is when the pasta is cooked just enough to have a "firm bite," an Italian term.
+Al dente is when the pasta is cooked just enough to have a firm bite Italian term.

 Piccata is a meat cutlet, originally Italian and translated directly as “larded.”
 But we now know it as a cooking technique for pounding meat.
-For instance, some may have had chicken or veal "piccata."
+For instance, some may have had chicken or veal piccata.

 Mediterranean Recipes